What are the best computers for seniors? Let’s face it: Technology has been evolving nearly faster than we can keep up.

 And then it flaunts a number of lovable tech inventions….

-For instance, the thrilling photo viewer/ editor automatically display his/her shared Facebook photos.
+For instance, the thrilling photo viewer/ editor automatically displays his/her shared Facebook photos.

 Besides, he can Import and edit photos from a camera, flash drives, or even the installed 6-in-1 card reader!